Flora D. Crittenden: Political career

 Her political career began in 1986, when Flora Crittenden won election to a four-year term on the Newport News City Council, and she served there until 1990.
 Prior to the election, Flora was Campaign Manager for Bobby Scott working with a formidable volunteer staff each day.
 This staff included Richard Jones (assistant Campaign Manager), Lillie Estes, and Shelby Watson to name a few.
-When delegate Bobby Scott ran for (and won election to) the Virginia Senate from Newport News, his position was taken by Rev. W. Henry Maxwell.
+When delegate Bobby Scott ran for (and won election to) the Virginia Senate from Newport News, his position was taken by Reverend W. Henry Maxwell.
 When Scott ran for the U.S. Congress, Maxwell ran for (and was elected to) the Virginia Senate seat.
 Thus, the Virginia delegate position representing Newport News became open, and Crittenden ran and won election as a delegate in the Virginia General Assembly in January 1993.
 She won re-election in 1995, ran unopposed in 1997 and 1999, and again won easily in 2001.
 She declined to seek reelection in 2003 and was succeeded by fellow Democrat Mamye BaCote.